gaojunxuan/chrom_mini_graph/README.md

 1. Aligning two big contigs (chromosomes) takes a long time right now; > 2000 seconds.
 This is caused by extremely repetitive kmers creating too many anchors.
 Will work on removing repetitive k-mers later on (i.e. masking repetitive kmers).
 2. **Make sure there are no stretches of N's in the reference file!**.
 These Ns will cause chaining to take a long time, because the Ns are converted to As in the code and repetitive k-mers cause the number of anchors to blow up.
 I just removed the Ns from the reference.
 3. If two contigs are dissimilar, the graph generation may be very poor.
 We find the best alignment and align no matter what; we don't check if the alignment is actually good or not.
+4. Reverse complements don't work in any shape or form so be careful.

 ## Output